exense/step-samples/plugins/example-plugin/frontend/README.md

 `examplePlugin` name may vary.
 The name will affect on some folders and commands name.
 Next the `${pluginName}` will be used as replacement.

-Command will request to enter the port and choose the style's preprocessor.
+Command will request to enter the port and choose the style's preprocessor (we recommend SCSS).

 As the result an angular application with micro-frontend plugin module will be created.